Skip to main content

 If you use pre-installed or store downloaded apps and would like to designate one of these apps as the kiosk app, you will need to create Unmanaged Apps.

 πŸ’‘ ArborXR Kiosk Mode comes with a quick access menu that opens on pressing the home button.
 The quick access menu provides quick access to device settings along with the option to restart the kiosk app.
-However, ArborXR's quick access menu is only supported non-Meta Horizon managed services devices.
+However, ArborXR's quick access menu is only supported on non-Meta Quest devices.
 See this help article to learn more about home button behavior in ArborXR Kiosk Mode.

 Under Quick Access Menu: